Senior Analyst, P-12 Policy

-As a senior analyst on the Resource Equity team, Carrie Gillispie conducts quantitative and qualitative analyses and develops Ed Trust’s recommendations for national, state, and local policy and practice related to equity in early childhood education.
+As a senior analyst on the P-12 Policy team, Carrie Gillispie conducts quantitative and qualitative analyses and develops Ed Trust’s recommendations for national, state, and local policy and practice related to equity in early childhood education.

-Carrie is a doctoral candidate in Special Education and Disability Studies at The George Washington University and an emerging research scholar for the Bridging the Word Gap Research Network.
-Prior to joining Ed Trust, Carrie was an instructor and graduate assistant at GW, a contractor and intern for the U.S. Department of Education, a school psychology trainee in North Carolina and Massachusetts, an assistant teacher in Maryland and Hawaii, and a research trainee at the National Institute of Mental Health.
+Prior to joining Ed Trust, Carrie was an instructor and graduate assistant at The George Washington University, a contractor for the U.S. Department of Education, a school psychology trainee in North Carolina and Massachusetts, an assistant special education teacher in Maryland and Hawaii, and a research trainee at the National Institute of Mental Health.

-A native of the DC area, Carrie holds a master’s degree in School Psychology from the University of North Carolina at Chapel Hill and a bachelor’s degree in English and Creative Writing from Bates College.
+A native of the DC area, Carrie holds a doctorate in Special Education and Disability Studies from The George Washington University, a master’s degree in School Psychology from the University of North Carolina at Chapel Hill, and a bachelor’s degree in English and Creative Writing from Bates College.

 I am a student of Washington Improv Theater, and improv is one of the most useful superpowers for my everyday life.
 I recommend it to everyone!